Solo builder stack

 Private document QA / RAG Knowledge | RAG chunk size calculator | Knowledge-base failures often come from chunking, overlap, and retrieval count, not only the model. | Test on a small set of real documents before choosing the vector database or model. | Calculate chunks |

-Local deployment or private AI Local LLMCost | Local LLM GPU fit checker | Check VRAM and quantization feasibility before downloading models or building a service. | Local does not mean free; hardware, latency, maintenance, and access control still matter. | Check GPU fit |
+Local deployment or private AI Local LLMCost | Local open LLM compatibility checker | Filter common open-weight models by hardware first, then refine VRAM, quantization, and context. | Local does not mean free; hardware, latency, maintenance, and access control still matter. | Filter models |

 Slides, images, articles, course material CreativeResearch | Best AI presentation tools | Content production should separate research, structure, visuals, and export quality. | For commercial use, check image rights, fonts, brand rules, and export quality. | Choose content tools |